Trial of the 149

-Trial of the 149 (149 protsess) is the name given to the legal proceedings against 149 communists in Estonia that lasted from 10 to 27 November 1924.
+Trial of the 149 (149 protsess) is the name given to the legal proceedings against 149 Estonian communists in Estonia that lasted from 10 to 27 November 1924.
 Many defendants were accused of high treason.
 One of them – Jaan Tomp – was sentenced to death and 39 other people to forced labour for life.
 The trial of the 149 was one of the largest trials in the pre-war Republic of Estonia, a record later beaten by the trials of the members of the nationalist Vaps Movement in 1935.

 Background

 During the 1920s, Estonia was a politically stable country with a mainly agrarian economy, the industrial base was relatively small and the peasantry were largely satisfied with the government's land redistribution policies of 1919–1920, thus there was little sympathy for the communists outside of cities.
 In contrast, the communists achieved several electoral victories in urban areas, namely coming first in both the 1921 and the 1923 municipal elections in Tallinn, working under front organisations like the Workers' United Front and Communist Workers List.

 Following the failed Hamburg Uprising and Bulgarian September Uprising, the Estonian authorities decided to crack down on the small but very militant Estonian Communist Party.
 On 21 January 1924, the security police raided a club called "The Workers' Cellar" (Tööliste kelder) where 185 representatives of workers' organisations had gathered for a meeting.
 The names of people present were recorded and the chairmen of the meeting – Hendrik Allik, Paul Keerdo and Jaan Tomp – were arrested.
 That same day, Vladimir Kangur was arrested in Narva.
 They all were accused of being the founders of the Workers' United Front (Töörahva Ühine Väerind).
 Several members of the Riigikogu also belonged to this organisation.

 This raid was the first in a series of operations that led to the arrest of 200 people.
 Communist newspapers and organisations were shut down.
 229 workers' societies were dissolved as they were accused of unconstitutional activities.

 Some of the arrested communists managed to escape and they could not be tried.
 In the end 149 people were prosecuted.